chryzanths/Mini-Compiler/README.md

 A mini compiler project created by **Jhan Ellen Atole, Chryzle Amualla,** and **Marianne Dale Garcia**

-See the test version here: https://github.com/chryzanths/Mini-Compiler-Testing
+See the test version here which we all have contributed: https://github.com/chryzanths/Mini-Compiler-Testing

 A compiler is a program that translates source code into executable programs.
 The compilation process involves several phases;  lexical analysis, syntax analysis, semantic analysis, intermediate code generation, optimization, and code generation.